apache/arrow/docs/source/developers/python.rst

 -------

-We are using `doctest <https://docs.python.org/3/library/doctest.html>`_ to check that docstrings examples are up-to-date and correct.
+We are using `doctest <https://docs.python.org/3/library/doctest.html>`_ to check that docstring examples are up-to-date and correct.
 You can also do that locally by running:

 .. code-block::